-Cole Bryson Tucker...Is a 2014 graduate of Mountain Pointe (AZ) High School, where he hit .404 with eight doubles, four triples, five home runs and 30 RBI in 27 games as a senior...Was named a West All-Region first-team and Perfect Game second-team All-American in 2014...Led the 18U USA National team to a 2013 World Cup...Was committed to play baseball at the University of Arizona before signing with the Pirates...Was rated as the second-best high school player in Arizona by Baseball America prior to the 2014 draft...Signed by Pirates scout Mike Steele...Played on the same Diamondbacks elite team as Cody Bellinger growing up in Arizona...Also played against each other in high school.
+Cole Bryson Tucker...engaged to Vanessa...Is a 2014 graduate of Mountain Pointe (Ariz.)
+High School, where he hit .404 with eight doubles, four triples, five home runs and 30 RBI in 27 games as a senior...Was named a West All-Region first-team and Perfect Game second-team All-American in 2014...led the 18U USA National team to a 2013 World Cup...Was committed to play baseball at the University of Arizona before signing with the Pirates...Was rated as the second-best high school player in Arizona by Baseball America prior to the 2014 draft...Played on the same Diamondbacks elite team as Cody Bellinger growing up in Arizona...also played against each other in high school...His younger brother, Carson, was selected by Cleveland in the first round of the 2020 First-Year Player Draft (23rd pick overall)

 Was assigned to Triple-A Indianapolis to begin the minor league season on 5/4...Was recalled on 5/21 and went 2-for-15 with a double and an RBI in eight games (three starts at shortstop) with the Pirates thru 6/5...Was optioned back to Indianapolis on 6/6...Went 3-for-5 with two home runs on 6/12 at Nashville...Missed six games between 6/15-20 due to an illness...Hit .214 (12-for-56) with three doubles, two homers and seven RBI in 16 Triple-A games from 6/9 thru 7/4...Was recalled a second time on 7/6; singled as a pinch hitter on 7/6 vs. Atlanta...Played the final inning at first base on 7/7 vs. Atlanta - his first professional appearance at the position...Was optioned to Indianapolis on 7/16...Injured his thumb while playing right field on 7/21...Returned to the lineup on 7/28...Homered twice on 8/7 at Iowa...Made 47 starts at shortstop, seven in right field, three in left field and two at second base while playing with Indianapolis...
 Was recalled a third and final time on 8/28...Served as the leadoff hitter for the first time on 9/1 at Chicago (AL) and went 2-for-4 with a double and a run scored...Hit .240 (23- for-96) with three doubles, two triples, two homers and 11 RBI in 30 games during his final stint with the Pirates; 308 (16- for-52) in last 16 games...Tied career-high (second time) with three hits on 9/18 at Miami...Hit the first pitch of the game on 9/26 at Philadelphia for a home run; was his second career leadoff homer and the very first pitch thrown by Has Crouse, who was making his Major League debut with the Phillies...
 Connected off Cincinnati’s Michael Lorenzen for first career grand slam on 10/1 at PNC Park; also tripled and had a career-high four RBI in the game...Made 14 starts at shortstop, eight at second base, five in right field and one in center field (9/4 at Wrigley Field) while playing with the Pirates.